 Of 300 Chinese preschoolers evaluated, 54 percent “were found to have picky-eating behaviour”.

-The BBC’s Fussy Old World programme found that fussy eating is not a ‘just-London’ issue—Nairobi and Kolkata have picky eaters, too.
+The BBC’s Fussy Old World program found that fussy eating is not a ‘just-London’ issue—Nairobi and Kolkata have picky eaters, too.

 So, what’s to be done?
 One of the keys, according to experts such as the Australian National Eating Disorders Collaboration, is early intervention.